 It also allows you to set a goal weight and on what date you’d like to achieve that goal.
 From that information, it will give you a number of calories per day that you should eat to reach your weight loss goal.

-That’s why most diets, both free and commercial, (like Weight Watchers and Nutrisystem) don’t use calories to measure or predict weight loss.
-It’s also why they include apps or use a point system that give you a more accurate idea of the weight you can expect to lose through burning or reducing calories.
+That’s why most diets, both free and commercial, (like Weight Watchers Digital and the Nutrisystem diet) don’t use calories to measure or predict weight loss.
+It’s also why they include apps or use a point system that gives you a more accurate idea of the weight you can expect to lose through burning or reducing calories.

 The Number of Calories You Need to Burn to Lose Pounds Isn’t Simple Math